-2. You can listen to your baby's heart beat from 12 weeks of age (from 10-12 weeks you can still see your baby's heart beating)
+2. You can listen to your baby's heart beat from 10 weeks of age

-3. We limit scanning to a maximum of 30 minutes per baby per session
+3. We limit ultrasound scanning and gender reveals to a maximum of 30 minutes per baby per session

 The reason is because the first 10 weeks of pregnancy is what is called the "embryonic period" where delicate fetal tissues are developing and this period is a very fragile time for your baby and non-medical, elective ultrasound are not recommended.